 Quoted by Patrick when asked about getting into the world of being a writer.

-Patrick tells us how he deals with the cruelest.
+Patrick tells us how he deals with the cruellest.
 “I just keep writing.
 You can always go back and rewrite (which I find easier than the first draft) as many times as you want.”

-Here Patrick tells us the good, the bad, the struggles, and even some fun facts of his insights into his life and how he achieves his goals, including his favorite recipe to working in the challenging but pleasurable industry.
+Here Patrick tells us the good, the bad, the struggles, and even some fun facts of his insights into his life and how he achieves his goals, including his favourite recipe to working in the challenging but pleasurable industry.

 Passion, Adventure and Style, the Life of a Hollywood Screenwriter

-“A flying fish – it would combine two dreams, flying like a bird and swimming like a fish.”
+“A flying fish—it would combine two dreams, flying like a bird and swimming like a fish.”

 I like that!
-What about food..?!
+What about food?!
 Everyone has a favourite recipe; what is yours?

-Martha Foose’s Lemon Icebox Pie – you can find it online.
+Martha Foose’s Lemon Icebox Pie”—you can find it online.
 I add a lot of extra lemon peel to it, and I also add a layer of fresh blueberries before I put on the whipped cream.
 Everyone loves it!

-That sounds lovely; I must give that a try, mind you, I am not the best of chefs!
+That sounds lovely; I must give that a try, Mind you, I am not the best of chefs!
 What advice might you give others interested in starting within the entertainment industry with writing? “

 I broke in because I won a contest, so I’d say unless you have some other kind of access to managers and agents, you should try the festival/contest route.

-But not all festivals are created equal – I did homework on the ones I should enter.
+But not all festivals are created equal; I did homework on the ones I should enter.
 There are several articles online about “best screenwriting competitions.”
 Also, you can look at the contest websites to see who the judges are and what kind of industry exposure they provide to finalists and winners.”

 That’s fantastic!
 If you could have lunch with anyone (living or dead), who would it be and why?

-You recently finished the movie “Cake,” how long does the average film take to write up?
+You recently finished the movie “Cake,” How long does the average film take to write up?

 “I was working full time in marketing for an engineering company when I wrote Cake, so it took me a couple of years to finish it.
-Now if I’m working full time I can write a draft in a few months.”
+Now if I’m working full time, I can write a draft in a few months.”

 How do you go about gathering the best of information for your pieces?

 “I do a lot of research online.
-Like for Cake, which deals with chronic pain, I contacted an organization that deals with chronic pain.
+Like for Cake, which deals with chronic pain, I contacted an organisation that deals with chronic pain.
 I find that there’s always someone who’ll answer questions for you, especially if you say you’re doing research for a script!”

 Do you find that your first drafts are underwritten or overwritten?